 For a non-custodial parent who seeks to prevent the custodial parent from moving the child out of state to obtain a hearing contesting the move, the non-custodial parent must show specific harm to the interests of the child, not just difficulty in visiting the child or generalized harm occurring in the state where the move will occur.

 The mother, decided to attempt to relocate with her second husband, two other children and Cameron, age 12, because her new husband received a job offer in Nevada.
-The father attempted to prevent them from moving away on the basis that it would cause detriment to Cameron because Nevada had poor education and high crime rates in general.
+The father's family law lawyer attempted to prevent them from moving away on the basis that it would cause detriment to Cameron because Nevada had poor education and high crime rates in general.
 The family law court denied the father's divorce lawyer's request to restrain the relocation of their son.

-On appeal, the Court reversed the family law court decision stating, "in a 'move-away' case, a parent without legal or physical custody has standing to seek and obtain a custody change if the custodial parent has decided to relocate with their child.The parent seeking a custody change must show that there has been a significant change in circumstances and that a different custody arrangement would be in the best interest of the child."
-The Court further explained that the custodial parent's right to relocate the child may be restrained if a court determines the change would be detrimental to the child's rights or welfare.
-Thus a non-custodial parent may seek to modify the custody order if they can show the intended move would cause detriment to the child's well being.
+On appeal, the Court agreed with wife's family law attorney reversed the family law court decision stating, "in a 'move-away' case, a parent without legal or physical custody has standing to seek and obtain a child custody change if the custodial parent has decided to relocate with their child.The parent seeking a child custody change must show that there has been a significant change in circumstances and that a different child custody arrangement would be in the best interest of the child."
+The Court further explained that the custodial parent's right to relocate the child may be restrained if a family law court determines the change would be detrimental to the child's rights or welfare.
+Thus a non-custodial parent may seek to modify the child custody order if they can show the intended move would cause detriment to the child's well being.

 Second, the California Supreme Court determined that if a parent seeking to change a child's residence does not establish that the intended move will cause specific detriment to the child then they are not entitled to an evidentiary hearing.
 Ultimately the Court found the father did not show sufficient detriment to warrant a hearing and the mother was permitted to relocate the child to Nevada.